bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-The interface which manipulates content, structure, and style of a webpage with Javascript as the catalyst.
+The interface which manipulates content, structure, and style of a webpage with Javascript.
 Feeding from HTML and CSS structure, this model allows JS to access elements in the document as objects.

 2. What is an event?
 These are actions that take place in a browser; initiated by users and browsers alike.
-Javascript is used to interact with the browser in a multitude of ways.
+JS is used to interact with the browser in various ways.

 3. What is an event listener?
-An interface to an element that is suspended until the specific action takes place.
-This 'suspense' is expressed with the word 'listen'.
+A suspended action that 'waits' until an interfaced action happens.
+This suspension is denoted with the word 'listen'.

 4. Why would we convert a NodeList into an Array?
-Nodelists are array-like; meaning they do not function as arrays can.
-As such, Array methods cannot be utilized until converted.
+Nodelists are array-like objects meaning they do not function as arrays.
+In order to get it to function like an array, one must convert it first.

 5. What is a component?
-Reusability of functionality and styling.
-A reusable methodology to practice easy creation of buttons, tabs, elements, etc.., of an HTML document - of which many need to be made multiple times.
-In other words, you can create a template for further tabs or buttons added to HTML.
+A template for reusing the same action.
+For example, one can create a template for the way a button works using a component.

 ### Git Set up